From BR Bullpen

 - Born June 9, 1982 in Fort Benning, GA USA

 Biographical Information

-Outfielder Buck Coats has played in the majors from 2006 to 2008 with three different teams.
+Outfielder Buck Coats played in the majors from 2006 to 2008 for three different teams.
 In 2006 and 2007 he was in roughly equal numbers of games in left field, center field, and right field.

-He is one of more than 30 players called primarily "Buck", not counting those called "Bucky" or those with other first names who have/had "Buck" as an alternative nickname (such as, for example, Zack Wheat, whose nickname was Buck).
-On the other hand, he is the only major leaguer (through 2007) with the last name Coats.
+He is one of more than 30 players called primarily "Buck," not counting those called "Bucky" or those with other first names who have/had "Buck" as an alternative nickname (such as, for example, Zack Wheat, whose nickname was Buck).
+On the other hand, he is the only major leaguer (through 2014) with the last name Coats.

 Coats was drafted in the 18th round in the 2000 amateur draft by the Chicago Cubs.
 He was signed by scout Sam Hughes and spent 2000-2006 and much of 2007 in the Cubs' chain. he made his major league debut with the Cubs in 2006, hitting .167 in 18 games, with his only major league homer, hit off Aaron Harang of the Cincinntai Reds.
 Traded in 2007 to the Cincinnati Reds organization, he briefly appeared for their minor league Louisville affiliate (hitting .438 in four games) and at the major league level in 20 games for the Reds.
 He hit .206 with the big league team.
 In 2008, he went 1 for 5 in 8 games in starting the season with the Blue Jays, but he was sent down to AAA and ended up playing 114 games with the Syracuse Chiefs, for whom he hit .286.